 - You’re provided faux financial planning that purely supports the sale of their products instead of comprehensive, forward-looking real-life financial planning (in the world where the unexpected often happens)

 - Your advisor may play the revolving door game.
 Advisors are paid serious money to move from one firm to another.
-This is hardly ever done for the clients’ best interest.
+This is hardly ever done in the clients’ best interest.
 Instead, it’s a way for the advisor to get a fast payday from the new firm.
 If the advisor wanted to do the right thing he would join a true fee-only RIA.

 The lesson told by Fred Schwed in the classic book “Where are the Customers’ Yachts” tells the timeless story of how these firms’ objectives are simply not aligned with yours.
 Instead, their loyalty is to their employer and their shareholders.
 Not you.
 The book was first published in 1940 and updated in 2006.
 And the story has stayed the same.